jxliao6/jxliao6.github.io/_pages/about.md

 I'm a PhD in CS, graduated from University of California, Davis and advised by Professor [Hao-Chuan Wang](http://www.haochuanwang.info/).
 My research area is Human-Computer Interaction (HCI) and Artificial intelligence (AI), with a focus on Computer-Supported Cooperative Work & Social Computing and Human-AI Collaboration.
 My studies use social interaction mechanisms and human-centered AI approaches to understand and facilitate general online users to forage, evaluate, and apply knowledge online individually and in group.
-I'm also part of the SIGCHI working group on hybrid conference experiences.

 I hold a B.S. in Statistics from Hunan University (2016) and an M.S. in Statistics from University of California, Davis (2018).